Yabarji/liferay-javascript-portlet/README.md

 ## Features

 * Fetches _index.html_ from external source as [Thymeleaf template](http://www.thymeleaf.org)
-* Caches resources from the index page internally for faster accessibility (upcoming)
+* Caches resources from the index page internally for faster accessibility
 * Support for multiple portlets
 * Support for multiple JavaScript applications (as different portlet instances)
 * Support for multiple REST services.
 Configure *application.json* inside the WAR package